paulm17/raikou/README.md

 ## Project Caveats

 1. Remix, Svelte, Solid, Astro and any other frameworks are not supported.
 There are no intentions of supporting anything other than NextJS.
-2. There may be design decisions implemented that will diverge from Raikou.
-For example the Styles API layer may disappear because it has been superseded by the Classes API and Styles API is <a href="https://v7.raikou.dev/styles/styles-performance#inline-styles">very slow</a>.
+2. There may be design decisions implemented that will diverge from Mantine.
+For example the Styles API layer may disappear because it has been superseded by the Classes API and Styles API is <a href="https://v7.mantine.dev/styles/styles-performance#inline-styles">very slow</a>.
 3. Issues may be closed due to the fork author not having free time.
 If an issue is very important, please consider implementing a PR.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>